C vs Pascal

 Oh, the Pascal I'm using now is a practical Pascal, not the original teaching language I first learned, which is deficient in many ways.

 While there is a very fine wikipedia page comparing these two languages, this is my personal opinion of these two third-generation languages.
 I like third-generation languages.
-Because of my interest in performance and state, their general lack of higher-level abstraction means that you can pretty much always tell what a program is doing, and how long and what resources it is going to need while doing it; the general flow of control is not hidden.
+Because of my interest in performance and state, necessary for high scale and fault tolerant computing, their general lack of higher-level abstraction means that you can pretty much always tell what a program is doing, and how long and what resources it is going to need while doing it; the general flow of control is not hidden.
 (To me, high-abstraction languages are a lot like handing tasks off to graduate assistants.
 I may be thinking that he'll get right on it, whereas he might think that the waves are bitchin' gnarly right now, and he'll do my task maybe tomorrow.
 Sometime.
 Sure, to avoid this I can be very specific in my task assignments and specifications, but often it's easier to just do it myself than to fully specify all the necessary parameters.
 The same, I find, can be true of computer languages.)

 I'm going to ignore both languages' Object modeling.
 (And thus C++ and its ilk.)
 Just the straight procedural languages, which is where I have always been, and in fact still am, working.
+(Use of object models can conflict with both high-scale and fault tolerance, making them more difficult or even impossible.)

 I'm going to ignore most purely syntactic differences, such as ":=" and "!=" vs "=" and "<>", or whether types or names come first in declarations, and Pascal's terminating period.
 Po-tay-toe, po-tah-toe.
 I'm also going to ignore attributes of specific compiler/IDE products, such as convenience, speed, or quality of generated code.
-These can all change, and often are extremely important, but have nothing to do with the qualities of the language.
+These can all change, and often are extremely important, but have nothing to do with the qualities of the language itself.

 NB: Both C and Pascal have learned from each other over the years, and some of what once might have been clear advantages of one language over the other are no more, in any significant way.
 These languages are now more alike than different.